jronallo/video-sprites/README.md

 https://www.youtube.com/watch?v=wz-eInv9f7g

-# TODO
+## TODO

+- Instead of creating one sprite, create multiple sprites and have them appropriately listed in the WebVTT file.
+- Allow for setting the base URL to use in the VTT file.
-- Consider adding an option to change the output filename
+- Consider adding an option to change the output filename.